quixio/quix-streams/docs/read.md

     inputTopic.StartReading();
     ```

-We use [ParameterData](#parameter-data-format) packages to read data from the stream.
+We use [TimeseriesData](#timeseriesdata-format) packages to read data from the stream.
 This class handles reading and writing of time series data.
-The Quix SDK provides multiple helpers for reading and writing data using [ParameterData](#parameter-data-format).
+The Quix SDK provides multiple helpers for reading and writing data using [TimeseriesData](#timeseriesdata-format).

 !!! tip

-	If you’re using Python you can convert [ParameterData](#parameter-data-format) to a [Pandas DataFrames](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe){target=_blank} or read them directly from the SDK.
+	If you’re using Python you can convert [TimeseriesData](#timeseriesdata-format) to a [Pandas DataFrames](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe){target=_blank} or read them directly from the SDK.
 Refer to [Using Data Frames](#using-data-frames){target=_blank} for more information.

-### ParameterData format
+### TimeseriesData format

-[ParameterData](#parameter-data-format) is the formal class in the SDK which represents a time series data packet in memory.
+[TimeseriesData](#timeseriesdata-format) is the formal class in the SDK which represents a time series data packet in memory.

-[ParameterData](#parameter-data-format) consists of a list of Timestamps with their corresponding Parameter Names and Values for each timestamp.
+[TimeseriesData](#timeseriesdata-format) consists of a list of Timestamps with their corresponding Parameter Names and Values for each timestamp.

-You should imagine a Parameter Data as a table where the Timestamp is the first column of that table and where the Parameters are the columns for the Values of that table.
+You should imagine a Timeseries Data as a table where the Timestamp is the first column of that table and where the Parameters are the columns for the Values of that table.

-The following table shows an example of Parameter Data:
+The following table shows an example of Timeseries Data:

 | Timestamp | Speed | Gear |
 | --------- | ----- | ---- |